hassanrad/CV/README.md

 #### Fast Learner & Seek Challenges

-For the Makers Academy final project, I created a game entirely in vanilla JavaScript and HTML5, and managed to build a fully functioning game that included simulated physics, collision detection, multiplayer, and a VR-mode.
+For the Makers Academy final project, Hassan created a game entirely in vanilla JavaScript and HTML5, and managed to build a fully functioning game that included simulated physics, collision detection, multiplayer, and a VR-mode.
 All this was done within two weeks, and without using any additional frameworks (besides A-Frame used for VR).
 This project can be found [here](http://makeroids.herokuapp.com/).

 #### Attention to Detail

-A skill that I developed while being a contract bid specialist is poring over potential clients' requirements, no matter how concise or verbose, to identify areas to focus on during tight time-frames and maximize the chance for contractual awards.
+A skill that Hassan developed while being a contract bid specialist is poring over potential clients' requirements, no matter how concise or verbose, to identify areas to focus on during tight time-frames and maximize the chance for contractual awards.
 This involved exhaustive research and consolidating disparate sources of information, whether by searching online or interviewing experts.
-That experience has taught me to maintain a macro and micro-scopic view of complex projects.
+That experience has taught him to maintain a macro and micro-scopic view of complex projects.

 #### Team-Player

-I leave my ego outside of interactions with colleagues during projects, and this can sometimes be seen as shyness, but my aim is to emphasize cohesion of team-efforts.
-Any disagreements I might have are brought forward in the form of helpful suggestions and questions, to maintain the XP values of communication and respect.
+Hassan leaves his ego outside of interactions with colleagues during projects, and this can sometimes be seen as shyness, but his aim is to emphasize cohesion of team-efforts.
+Any disagreements he might have are brought forward in the form of helpful suggestions and questions, to maintain the XP values of communication and respect.

 ## <a name="Education">Education</a>